MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/sg-security/readme.txt

 = Login Access =

-Restrict login page access to specific IP addresses or IP ranges, effectively thwarting malicious login attempts and deterring brute-force attacks.
+Restrict login page access to specific IP addresses or IP ranges, effectively thwarting malicious login attempts and deterring brute force attacks.

-= Two-Factor Authentication =
+= 2FA (Two-Factor Authentication) =

-Immerse your website in an impenetrable shield of security with Two-Factor Authentication.
+Immerse your website in an impenetrable shield of security with 2FA.
 This formidable feature demands that all admin users furnish a unique token, generated exclusively through the Google Authentication application, during the login process.

 = Disable Common Usernames =

 Don't fall victim to predictable security breaches!
 The use of common usernames, such as 'admin,' poses a significant threat to the integrity of your website.
 Activate this option to disable the creation of common usernames.
 If any weak usernames already exist, we'll prompt you to provide new, stronger alternatives.

 = Limit Login Attempts =